DSamuelHodge/github-stars-organize/README.md

 3. Update the configuration (optional):
    - Edit `categories` in `update-stars.ts` to customize categories
-   - Modify keywords and tags to match your interests
+   - Modify keywords and tags in `src/types.ts`
-   - Adjust the formatting in the `formatRepository` method
+   - Adjust statistics settings in `src/stats.ts`

 4. Star some repositories and wait for the daily update, or:
    - Go to the Actions tab